maybesmurf/monorepo-1/README.md

 ## Active Task

-- Figure out how different environments work for dev/testing/stage/prod
+- Unleash the powers of Prisma
+- A db seed with Prisma

 ## Need to:

-- A db seed with Prisma
+- Testing
+- Deploying to stage rather than live
+- API Dockerfile has the database string hardcoded into it.
+How do I fix that?
-- npm scripts to make life so easy
+- Scripts to make life easy in development

 # How to Use